CyberCrime-Stoppers/CyberCrime-Stoppers/README.md

 - [✔️] Developing more Driver support for newer and hardware that is current not supported.
 <br>
 <br>

- This will increase GNU/Linux market share. the goal was always Linux, since Linux runs 90% of the world infrastructure, to run the Internet, Smart Devices, IoT [internet of Things]. no dought we need more options if needed for people around the world on the software and drivers we need to properly use linux.
+  - This will increase the GNU/Linux market share.
+The goal has always been Linux, given that it runs 90% of the world's infrastructure, powers the Internet, smart devices, and the IoT (Internet of Things).
+Without a doubt, we need more options for people around the world regarding software and drivers if we are to properly utilize Linux.

  __________________________________________________________________________________